 Costa Ricans or how most of the world knows them better: Ticos and Ticas are friendly, relaxed, easy-going, and helpers.
 That is a good start.
 The smiles, their politeness, and their willingness to help become the perfect complement to create a cozy and comfortable place to spend your vacation.

-I hope these questions clear your scenery before Visiting Costa Rica.
+I hope these questions clear your scenery before traveling to Costa Rica.
 If there is something you might want to add to the list, please comment below.